How to commit suicide – outsource your software development

 Location and Language

-Typically these operations are setup in low cost parts of the world, usually developing countries, ex-eastern bloc countries, India, China.
+Typically these operations are set up in low-cost parts of the world, usually developing countries, ex-eastern bloc countries, India, and China.
 Often with a nice shiny headquarters in the US or the UK.

 Everyone (well, almost) has access to the Internet these days.
 Distributed teams are not new.
 Lots of people do it.
 We do it.
 The most famous web product team on the planet does it.
 It is quite possible your outsourcing company will work this way.
 If that is important to you, you should find out.